 A minimum of 30 graduate credit hours is required in social sciences or humanities courses with Latin American content.
-At least 18 hours must have 50 to 100 percent of their content dedicated to Latin America.
+Students are able to specialize in regions and topics of interest, based on available classes and faculty expertise.
+At least 18 hours must have 50 to 100% of their content dedicated to Latin America.
 Literature courses with Latin American content at the 500-level or above (except PORT 611 and HAIT 500) may be counted as part of the 30 hours of coursework.

 Required courses include:

-- Introduction to Latin American Library Resources (LAA 700) Incoming students should enroll in LAA 700 during their first fall semester.
+- Research Design for Area Studies (LAA 710).
+Incoming students should enroll in LAA 710 during their first spring semester.

-- Two additional seminars with at least 50 percent of their content dedicated to Latin America, each in a separate discipline, at the 700 level or above (excluding thesis and reading hours).
+- Two additional seminars with at least 50% of their content dedicated to Latin America, each in a separate discipline, at the 700 level or above (excluding thesis and reading hours).

 All students must consult the graduate adviser before enrollment each semester.
 Up to 12 graduate hours from the University of Costa Rica (UCR) may be applied towards the MA.
 To be eligible for the UCR exchange, students must have completed one semester's coursework at KU and must obtain the graduate advisor's approval for all courses to be taken at UCR prior to enrollment.